 techUK partnership with the NHS Digital Academy

-techUK has recently signed a partnership agreement with the NHS Digital Academy to build trust and foster positive relationships between industry and the Academy cohort by creating a common understanding of shared goals and priorities. techUK and the Academy will work together on the goal of a digital ready workforce and the partnership aims to help propel the digital transformation of health and social care in the UK.
+techUK has signed a partnership agreement with the NHS Digital Academy in 2019 to build trust and foster positive relationships between industry and the Academy cohort by creating a common understanding of shared goals and priorities. techUK and the Academy are now working together on the goal of a digital ready workforce and the partnership aims to help propel the digital transformation of health and social care in the UK.
+In its first year, the partnership saw forty Digital Academy students from Cohort 1 mentored by techUK members and was well received by mentors and mentees alike.
+As the composition of the cohorts changes, we are seeking to continuously improve the mentoring process so it better reflects the needs of the students.

 The need for mentors from industry

-The first cohort of the NHS Digital Academy is well over half way and things are going very well.
+The second cohort of the NHS Digital Academy is well over half way and things are going very well.
 Over the last few months the Academy has identified a gap in some participants’ capability and/or confidence which they believe could be supported by an appropriate mentor.
 Additionally, a number of participants have actively approached the Academy asking if they can arrange a mentor.
-As such, the Academy is in the process of establishing a mentoring scheme and is looking for mentors from industry.
+As such, the Academy is in the process of continuing the mentoring scheme for 2020 and is looking for mentors from industry.

 Despite current participants coming to the end of the programme, we envisage the mentoring relationship sustaining their development and growth as a digital leader well beyond the end of the programme in April.
-The mentoring programme will be introduced during the residential at the end of January 2019.
+The mentoring programme will be introduced during the residential at the start of Feb 2020.
 After the residential, mentors may expect to be contacted by prospective mentees.

 We would like to stress that this is not to be seen as a sales opportunity for industry, but rather an opportunity to build relationships and trust between the NHS and industry.
 Mentoring provides the mentee with an opportunity to think about difficult work issues from different perspectives.
 A mentor should help the mentee to believe in themselves and boost their confidence.
 A mentor should ask questions and challenge, while providing guidance and encouragement.
 As well as helping the mentee develop and advance their career, the mentor can build on their own skills and gain new understanding from the partnership.